David Joanasie

-David Joanasie (born June 22, 1983) is a Canadian Inuk politician from Cape Dorset, Nunavut.
+David Joanasie is a Canadian Inuk politician from Cape Dorset, Nunavut.
 He was elected to the Legislative Assembly of Nunavut in the 2013 election.
 He represents the electoral district of South Baffin.
+Joanasie is the current Speaker of the Legislative Assembly of Nunavut.

 Education

-David attended school at Cape Dorset and learned Inuktitut up until third grade.
-He graduated from Peter Pitseolak High School in 2001, and was interested in mathematics.
+David attended school at Kinngait and learned Inuktitut up until third grade.
+He graduated from Peter Pitseolak High School in 2001 and was interested in mathematics.
 He eventually earned a certificate in business communication from Saint Mary’s University in Halifax and a diploma from Algonquin College.

 Career

 Pre-legislative assembly

-Prior to his election, he was Communications Manager of the Qikiqtani Inuit Association and he worked for the Inuit Tapiriit Kanatami.
+Before his election, he was the Communications Manager of the Qikiqtani Inuit Association and worked for the Inuit Tapiriit Kanatami.

 Elections

 He was elected twice to serve in the 5th Legislative Assembly of Nunavut.
 He was re-elected to represent the constituency of South Baffin.
 He was also elected to serve in the Executive Council on November 17, 2017.
 He was sworn into office on November 21, 2017.
 He currently serves as the Minister of Education, Minister of Culture and Heritage, and Minister of Languages.